 Zipper: Available in both front AND side zip options.

-Material: Outside material (yarn dyed stripe) is 30% Merino and 70% Cotton; the Lining is 100% cotton with 100% Merino Wool Filling OR 100% Australian wool.
+Material: Outside material (yarn dyed stripe) is 30% Merino and 70% Organic Cotton; the Lining is 100% Organic Cotton with 100% Australian Merino Wool Filling OR 100% Australian wool.

 NOTE: The filling is either Merino wool or Australian wool depending on whether it is purchased from the NZ or Australian Sleep Store (online).